Is your PhD worthless?

 “Over just three decades, the proportion of college instructors who are tenured or on the tenure track plummeted: from 57 percent in 1975 to 31 percent in 2007.
 The new report is expected to show that that proportion fell below 30 percent in 2009.
 If you add graduate teaching assistants to the mix, those with some kind of tenure status represent a mere quarter of all instructors” [emphasis mine].

 But, then, it’s kind of hard to listen when you don’t want to be distracted from staying true to ‘the’ dream.
-Especially a dream which, we are continually assured, is available to those who have the necessary faith – those who will stop at nothing in their attempt to force reality to fit that dream.
+Especially a dream which, we are continually assured, is available to those who have the necessary faith – those who will stop at nothing in their attempt to force a recalcitrant reality to fit that dream.

 Of course, it’s not really news to anybody who has the ears to listen that, despite operating like tenure is the norm, the majority of those who comprise the professoriate are itinerant adjunct instructors.
 But, trust me: I understand – your eyes probably skipped across the figures buried in the paragraph above.
 So let me specify exactly what ‘majority’ means in this case.
 Well, for the figures from 2007, let’s compare 50.3%, the figure representing adjuncts, to the 31.2% of professors with tenure.
 The only ‘norm’ here is for these jobs to be offered without any benefits or retirement contributions, without long-term contracts, and with wages so low – often a mere $1,500 per course – that adjuncts need to commute between 5 such temporary positions at different universities to be able to earn anything like a liveable wage.

 But you might already have heard that somewhere, too.
 Said, you like to think, by someone merely in passing.
 So what is the news in this story?